bennisan86/firebasetest/README.md

 # firebasetest
-A testproject to get experiment with Firebase, hooks and redux in React.
+A testproject to experiment with Firebase, hooks and redux in React.